Science-backed fertility tips, human stories, exclusive promos, and events.

 Studies have found benefits to sperm freezing for men with Klinefelter syndrome, and recommend this as an option to young males diagnosed with this genetic form of male-factor infertility.

 46 XX is a rare condition in which a person is born with the XX chromosome typically found in females, but is also born with external male genitalia.
 This condition occurs in 1 out of every 20,000–25,000 newborns assigned male at birth, and is an intersex condition.

-Kallmann syndrome is a rare condition affecting 1 out of every 30,000 males, and causes delayed or absent puberty.
+Kallmann syndrome is a rare condition affecting 1 out of every 30,000 males, causing delayed or absent puberty.
 Kallman syndrome causes a lack of hormones that direct sexual development, which is why it is most commonly diagnosed during adolescence.
-Although other symptoms like impaired sense of smell are prevalent in those with Kallmann syndrome, it is delayed puberty that usually alerts a doctor's attention, provoking testing and diagnosis.
+Although other symptoms, like impaired sense of smell are prevalent in those with Kallmann syndrome, it is usually delayed puberty that alerts a doctor's attention, provoking testing and diagnosis.

 Sperm DNA fragmentation may sound like it’s related to genetics, but inherited infertility and sperm DNA fragmentation are two very different things.

 Genetic infertility is inherent at birth (or “congenital”), such as in the above cases, where an aspect of your chromosomal genetic makeup experienced a mutation.
 Sperm DNA fragmentation, on the other hand, is damage specifically to the DNA inside the sperm cells, usually brought on by age, smoking, illness, infection, or environmental toxin exposure.
 This damage can occur at multiple points in the sperm's lifecycle, from production in the testes to when it's in “storage” in the epididymis or even post-ejaculation.

 While genetic testing will typically require on-site clinic visits, there is an at-home sperm DNA fragmentation analysis kit that makes male fertility factor testing easier.

 Other causes of male-factor infertility